Music, a nice location, unlined paper: here are some tips to help get you started with writing.

 After the 20-25 minutes have passed and the music stops, let the candle burn.
 There are four questions left to write and answer.
 Your answer to the following questions can be one word, but it can also be a few sheets full: take your time.
 In the beginning, it can be uncomfortable.
 As you do it more often, you will discover that the answers at the end of a writing session often lead to surprising revelations and insights.

-1. What thoughts were heard but
+1. What thoughts were heard but not written?

 These are thoughts that flashed through your mind, but that were not that clear or were ones you’d rather not give any attention to.
 They could also be an image or a feeling that you quickly pushed away while you were writing.